gprMax/gprMax/README.rst

 * ``-n`` is used along with a integer number to specify the number of times to run the input file.
 This option can be used to run a series of models, e.g. to create a B-scan.
 * ``-mpi`` is a flag to switch on the Message Passing Interface (MPI) task farm.
 This option is most usefully combined with ``-n`` to allow individual models to be farmed out using MPI.
 For further details see the Parallel performance section (http://docs.gprmax.com/en/latest/openmp_mpi.html)
-* ``-taskid``, is used along with a integer number to specify the task identifier for job array on Open Grid Scheduler/Grid Engine (http://gridscheduler.sourceforge.net/index.html)')
+* ``-task``, is used along with a integer number to specify the task identifier for job array on Open Grid Scheduler/Grid Engine (http://gridscheduler.sourceforge.net/index.html)')
 * ``-benchmark`` is a flag to switch on benchmarking mode.
 This can be used to benchmark the threading (parallel) performance of gprMax on different hardware.
 For further details see the benchmarking section (http://docs.gprmax.com/en/latest/benchmarking.html)
 * ``--geometry-only`` is a flag to build a model and produce any geometry views but not run the simulation.
 This option is useful for checking the geometry of the model is correct.
 * ``--geometry-fixed`` is a flag that can be used when running a series of models where the geometry does not change between runs, e.g. a B-scan where only sources and receivers, moved using ``#src_steps`` and ``#rx_steps``, change from run to run.